 - Call-Back Number – used when most patients do not have a portal account or a smart phone.

 - If a practice does not wish to spend the time and money for paper mail messages, mark the delivery as Disallow.

 - Click on the green check button to post the edit.

 - There are 6 Message Purposes listed in a dropdown box:

-- To make sure the correct people are contacted:
+Note: Verify the below information to make sure the correct people are contacted.